vivekpatel99/car_vs_ambulance_classification_ensemble_cnn/README.md

 4. **Update Model and Hyperparameters**: Add or update the CNN model by inheriting the base model class.
 Update the `params.yaml` file with the desired hyperparameters for tuning (e.g., `train.fine_tune_args`).
 5. **Run Experiments**: Run `dvc repro` to execute the experiments for hyperparameter tuning.

-Note: In Markdown format, headings are denoted by `#` symbols, and lists are denoted by `*` symbols.
-I also used `###` to denote subheadings.
-Let me know if you'd like me to make any further changes!